pouchdb/pouchdb/docs/external.md

 ## Other languages

 #### Python-PouchDB
 A Python interface to PouchDB, with both a synchronous and an asynchronous API.
 Uses QtWebKit internally (via either PySide, PyQt4 or PyQt5).
-The geopouch, GQL, search, validation, show and list PouchDB plugins are also wrapped.
+Some PouchDB plugins are also wrapped.

 * [Website](http://python-pouchdb.marten-de-vries.nl/)
 * [Documentation](http://pythonhosted.org/Python-PouchDB/)